Josh Naylor Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.04 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers' 4.04 team ERA ranks 13th among all league pitching staffs.

-- His last time out came on Sunday against the Pittsburgh Pirates, when the righty threw six innings, surrendering two earned runs while giving up two hits.
+- In his last time out on Tuesday against the Arizona Diamondbacks, the right-hander threw five innings, giving up seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.